Sequential discretisation schemes for a class of stochastic differential equations and their application to Bayesian filtering: Introduction

 \subsection{Discrete-time Bayesian filters}

 The numerical computation of the approximate filters $\{\pi_k^h\}$ can be carried out using different methods.
-Popular families of algorithms include nonlinear Kalman methods \cite{Julier04,Arasaratnam09,Menegaz15} and recursive Monte Carlo methods such as particle filters \cite{Gordon93,Doucet00,Djuric03,Cappe07,Kunsch13} or ensemble Kalman filters (EnKF's) \cite{Evensen03,Evensen09,Iglesias13,Schillings17}.
+Popular families of algorithms include nonlinear Kalman methods \cite{Julier04,Arasaratnam09,Menegaz15}, recursive Monte Carlo methods such as particle filters \cite{Gordon93,Doucet00,Djuric03,Cappe07,Kunsch13,jasra2017multilevel}, ensemble Kalman filters (EnKF's) \cite{Evensen03,Evensen09,Iglesias13,Schillings17} and ensemble variational methods \cite{Zupanski05,Zupanski08,Sakov12,Bannister17,Schillings18,Grudzien22}.
 These algorithms essentially rely on Bayes' theorem to (numerically) convert $\pi_{k-1}^h$ into $\pi_k^h$ when the observation $y_k$ becomes available and, hence, they are often referred to as Bayesian filters \cite{Sarkka13}.

 Let $\pi_k^{h,M}$ be an approximation of $\pi_k^h$ generated by a (numerical) Bayesian filter of any of the families mentioned above.
 The superscript $M$ denotes, typically, a parameter that controls the computational cost of the algorithm, e.g., the number of Monte Carlo samples in a particle filter.
 The analysis of numerical Bayesian filters has focused on a strictly discrete-time setup.
 In our framework, this means that most authors have investigated the accuracy of $\pi_k^{h,M}$ as an estimator of $\pi_k^h$, rather than the actual posterior law $\pi_k$.
 One recent exception is \cite{Grudzien20}, which presents a numerical study of the performance of the EnKF combined with several numerical schemes (i.e., several kernels $\M_k^h$), including Euler-Maruyama, Milstein, a 4-stage Runge-Kutta method and a strong order 2.0 Taylor scheme, all of them for the stochastic Lorenz 96 model.
+Related work can also be found in \cite{Menard21,Pannekoucke20}, where the contribution of model-discretisation errors to the covariance matrix of forecast errors is studied.
 However, to the best of our knowledge, the question of how the {\em true} conditional laws $\{\pi_k\}$ generated by model $\mS=(\pi_0,\M^*,g)$ are approximated by numerical implementations of Bayesian filters designed for the discrete-time model $\mS^h=(\pi_0,\M^h,g)$ has not been theoretically answered.